OpenNews/opennews-website/resources/covid-19/index.md

   <li><a href="https://about.gitlab.com/company/culture/all-remote/remote-work-emergency-plan">“For leaders who are suddenly managing work-from-home teams, there are five things you can focus on right now to maximize stability.”</a></li>
 </ul>

 <p class="callout small">&rarrhk; It can be really helpful to talk this stuff through.
-You can find other managers and editors are already talking with each other about shared challenges in the <a href="https://journalistsofcolor.us/">Journalists of Color Slack</a>, <a href="https://newsnerdery.org/">News Nerdery Slack</a>, and <a href="https://journalists.org/programs/community-circles/">ONA Community Circles</a>.</p>
+You can find other managers and editors talking with each other about shared challenges in the <a href="https://journalistsofcolor.us/">Journalists of Color Slack</a>, <a href="https://newsnerdery.org/">News Nerdery Slack</a>, and <a href="https://journalists.org/programs/community-circles/">ONA Community Circles</a>.</p>

 <p class="question-section">LEADERSHIP</p>